History, Smugglers tunnels & Harry Potter…what more do you need?!

 March 27, 2014

-To make your stay more interesting with us in Cornwall, I thought I would give you a few facts and photo’s about Carn Brae Castle – another local landmark.
+To make your stay more interesting with us at The Rathgowry Guesthouse in Falmouth, Cornwall, we thought we would give you a few facts and photo’s about Carn Brae Castle – another local landmark.
 This landmark is just 30 minutes drive from our Guesthouse in Falmouth.

 Did you know that the name ‘Cornwall’ comes from the combination of two separate terms from different languages.
 The ‘Corn’ part comes from the original tribal name of the Celtic people who had lived here since the Iron Age, the Cornovii.